ZiadJ/knockoutjs-reactor/README.md

     this.someProperty = ko.observable().reactTo(target, options, valueEvaluatorFunction);

 The target parameter can be a subscribable or a function/object containing at least one subscribable.
-The valueEvaluatorFunction parameter accepts a function returning a new value when changes occur in the target.
+The valueEvaluatorFunction parameter accepts a function returning a new value when changes occur in the target object or function.

 For example: